 But here’s the thing – at some point, the table turns and there is no more time for “as soon as.”
 It becomes what Anne Lamott described as an even worse affliction, which she labeled as, “I meant to.”

 “I meant to write a book when I was younger but who was I to think of myself as an expert.
 I meant to conquer my fear of public speaking but the time was never right.
 I meant to do media interviews about my message but I was too intimidated to begin.”

 I’m struck by the fact that we create parameters around our own dreams and goals.
 Ultimately what we’re saying is, “As soon as this situation is wrapped up in a neat little bow, then I’m going to have my dream.”

-Well if ever there was a time when “as soon as” was staring us in the face, it’s been during the pandemic.
-For some people, there was time to get to those long delayed dreams.
-For many others, responsibilities only expanded, so the idea of having “extra” time was merely a myth.
+Well if ever there was a time when “as soon as” was staring us in the face, it’s been the last few years, amidst a global pandemic.
+In the beginning, some people found that they had time to get to those long delayed dreams.
+For many others, (especially mothers of young and school-aged children) responsibilities only expanded, so the idea of having “extra” time was merely a myth.

 Yet I think for anyone who has been holding onto a dream for a while, the time to start living it may be now.
 Even if it means only having 15 minutes a day to write, or research speaking opportunities, or send a media pitch.

 Because I wonder if there is a moment in all of our lives when there is a sudden shift from “as soon as” to “I meant to?”

 If so, I don’t think we notice it.
 I don’t think it taps us on the shoulder and says “Now!”
 I think it feels more like a nudge, happening day after day, beckoning us to pay attention to what is residing in the depths of our hearts.
 Our dreams.
 To do more.
 To be more.
 To live more.

 It starts, I believe, with a sense that exists both deep within and just below the surface, reminding us that we are worthy of our dreams.